• Skip to primary navigation

 • Meat - I use both ground beef and pork for my bolognese.
 The combination adds a ton of flavor and richness to the sauce.
 Ground veal and pancetta are also traditional options that work well in this Bolognese sauce recipe.
 You can add these in addition to the beef and pork, or use them instead of one or the other.

-• Tomatoes – Canned whole peeled tomatoes add a bit of acidity and flavor.
+• Tomatoes - Canned whole, peeled tomatoes add a bit of acidity and flavor.
 I recommend San Marzano Certified Tomatoes, as they have fewer seeds and a sweeter flavor.

-• Beef Stock - Homemade beef stock will ensure an amazing depth of flavor for your sauce.
+• Beef Stock - Homemade Beef Stock will ensure an amazing depth of flavor for your sauce.
 I make mine in bulk and freeze for use in dishes such as this.
 Store-bought beef stock or beef broth is fine to use as well; make sure to select one with minimal preservatives or a low-sodium option.

-• Gluten-Free – While this Bolognese sauce is naturally gluten-free, make sure to serve with your favorite gluten-free pasta and side dishes.
+• Gluten-Free - While this Bolognese sauce is naturally gluten-free, make sure to serve it with your favorite gluten-free pasta and side dishes.

 • Spicy - Add ½ teaspoon (or more!) of crushed red pepper flakes with the garlic to infuse your Bolognese sauce with some heat.

-Heat a large dutch oven or pot over medium heat with the olive oil.
+Start with the Mirepoix - Heat a large dutch oven or pot over medium heat with the olive oil.
 Once the oil is shimmering, add the onions, celery, and carrots.
 Sauté for 3 to 5 minutes, or until the vegetables start to soften.

 pot with sauteed carrot, onions and celery and ground meat with veggies in a pot.

-Stir in the whole milk and nutmeg and simmer for 2 to 3 minutes, or until the milk is almost absorbed.
+Add Milk and Wine - Stir in the whole milk and nutmeg and simmer for 2 to 3 minutes, or until the milk is almost absorbed.
 Next, pour in the white wine, stir, and simmer for 2 to 3 minutes, or until the wine is also almost absorbed.

-Stir in the beef stock and whole tomatoes.
+Combine the Ingredients - Stir in the beef stock and whole tomatoes.
 Reduce the heat to medium-low and break up the tomatoes into smaller pieces using a wooden spoon.

 cooked ground meat with veggies in a pot with tomatoes stirred in.

-Serve over pasta or polenta, or cool and transfer to an airtight container for storage.
+Serve or Store - Serve over pasta or polenta, or cool and transfer to an airtight container for storage.

 bolognese sauce in a pot after simmering and on top of spaghetti with parmesan cheese.

-If you ever don't recognize a tool or skill that is mentioned, be sure to look it up in our Glossary of Cooking Terms and Definitions for more information.
+If you don't recognize a tool or skill I mentioned, you can look it up in my Glossary of Cooking Terms and Definitions for more information!

-Go to Glossary
+Go to the Glossary

-• Cut the vegetables into a small dice so they melt into sauce as they cook down.
+• Cut the vegetables into a small dice so they melt into the sauce as they cook down.
 Similarly, break the meat into small pieces while cooking.
-Bolognese sauce shouldn’t have large chunks in it.
+Bolognese sauce shouldn't have large chunks in it.

 • Use a heavy-bottomed pot or my favorite dutch oven pot to make Bolognese.
 Since it's simmering for a long time, you want to make sure your sauce is evenly heated and doesn't burn too easily or cook too quickly.

 • Let the sauce simmer for at least 2 hours to develop the best flavor.
-Don’t rush the process or the flavor of the sauce will lack in flavor.
+Don't rush the process, or the flavor of the sauce will lack in flavor.

 • Make sure that your sauce doesn't simmer rapidly.
 If the sauce simmers just gently, it will keep the liquid from evaporating too quickly.